 11.1 All church records and documents of all types, including those of the Secretary and Treasurer, shall be and shall remain the property of the church.

-12.1 Any action to dissolve the church must be approved by a three-fourths (3/4) vote of eligible voting members of the church present at a meeting called to specifically consider such action, for which meeting written notice has been issued to all members eligible to vote in accordance with the provisions of this constitution.
+12.1 Any action to dissolve the church must be approved by a three-fourths (3/4) vote of eligible voting members of the church present at an in-person or virtual meeting called to specifically consider such action, for which meeting written notice has been issued to all members eligible to vote in accordance with the provisions of this constitution.
 If the church shall cease to exist, all property real or personal shall be transferred to the Unitarian Universalist Association or its successors.

 13. CONSTITUTION EFFECTIVE DATE AND DISTRIBUTION